Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 Here are some of the biggest challenges project managers face on a daily basis.

-• Scope creep can become a challenge if a project is going over the planned timeline.
-This can happen if there is a lack of organization or the right tools aren’t in place.
+Scope creep can become a challenge if a project is going over the planned timeline.
+This can happen if there is a lack of organization or the right project management tools aren’t in place.

 While project managers are essential for executing projects and managing team workload and communication, program managers are also essential to a successful project strategy.
 Let’s look at ways you can determine which role is right for your team.

 Consider areas that need improvement, then weigh whether a project manager or program manager is the best fit for the job.
-It’s also helpful to evaluate whether or not your current roles are being utilized correctly.
+It’s also helpful to evaluate whether or not your current job titles are being utilized correctly.
 In many cases, project managers take on program manager responsibilities.
 This can lead to burnout and more errors within individual projects.
-You can also look to company-wide OKRs to get an idea for which role aligns most closely with long-term objectives.
+You can also look to company-wide OKRs to get an idea of which role aligns most closely with long-term objectives.

 Here are some example scenarios your team may be facing and how to determine which role can help solve each.